TheDoctor200/WallpaperEngineGrabber/README.md

 3. Enjoy your favorite wallpapers!

 ## Note
 Original project by [Oureveryday](https://github.com/oureveryday/WallpaperEngineWorkshopDownloader).
-This project is inspired by and builds upon their work.
+This project is inspired by and builds upon his work.

 ## License
 This project is licensed under the terms of the MIT License.